 Partners can manage multiple customers in the portal from their own Azure subscription without needing to switch contexts.
 But Lighthouse isn’t restricted to the portal.
-It also works with Azure CLI, PowerShell, and ARM templates.
+It also works with the Azure CLI, PowerShell, and ARM templates.

 More Flexible Azure Management for Microsoft Partners

 Partners managing Office 365 tenants have had similar capabilities for some time.
 It’s possible to see all managed O365 tenants from the Partner Center.
 Each customer can be managed separately, and partners can access O365 with global admin rights without having to switch contexts or enter different credentials.
 Azure Lighthouse works a bit differently but provides similar functionality and it has been carefully thought out to allow partners and customers a lot of flexibility in what can be accessed and how.